DFE-Digital/get-a-teacher-relocation-payment/README.md

 3. Run `bin/rails db:setup` to set up the database development and test schemas
 4. Run `bundle exec rails server` to launch the app on <http://localhost:3000>
 5. Run `./bin/webpack-dev-server` in a separate shell for faster compilation of assets

+## Setup using Tilt
+To have a development environment setup quickly with all the dependencies you can use [Tilt](https://tilt.dev/).
+1. Create your local `.env` file from `.env.example`
+2. Update your local `.env` with relevant information
+3. Add your education.gov.uk email address to `LOCAL_USER_EMAIL` in `.env`
+4. Run `tilt up` to start the server

+For development convenience you should use `tilt up -- --local-app`

 ## Running specs